Did you know that our Grandville dentist may be able to predict heart disease or diabetes during your next teeth cleaning?

 People with diabetes are often vulnerable to infection, which is why they may have gum disease.
 Gum disease is caused by untreated plaque buildup on your teeth and gums and can develop into the more serious periodontal disease.
 While gingivitis can be reversed by adopting a healthy oral hygiene routine and having teeth professionally cleaned, periodontitis is a life-long condition.

-If you have a family history of diabetes, you’ll want to let your dentist know so they can easily spot gum disease symptoms like bleeding gums, receding gums, swollen gums, bad breath, and tooth loss.
+If you have a family history of diabetes, you’ll want to let your dentist know so they can easily spot tooth loss.

-As we get older, the bones in our body may weaken from what is called osteoporosis.
-Osteoporosis is a condition that causes your bones to get brittle, which is why many elderly people may break a bone after a slip and fall.
-Your dentist may be able to spot the signs of osteoporosis in your smile, which includes loose teeth and receding gums caused by tissue loss.
+is a condition that causes your bones to get brittle, which is why many elderly people may break a bone after a slip and fall.
+Your dentist may be able to spot the signs of osteoporosis in your smile, which includes loose teeth and receding gums caused by tissue loss.4.
+Oral Cancer

 The American Cancer Society estimates over 50,000 Americans will get oral or throat cancer by the end of the year.
-Thankfully, oral cancer screenings are designed to catch oral cancer in its early stages so you have the best chance of survival.
+Thankfully, oral cancer screenings are designed to catch in its early stages so you have the best chance of survival.

 You are at higher risk for getting mouth cancer if you have a history of using tobacco products or abusing alcohol, which is why it’s important you fill out an accurate medical history for your dentist.
 During your routine dental exam, your dentist will be able to do an oral cancer screening and check the inside of your mouth for suspicious patches or lumps.